Seven Days Across Azerbaijan: Fire, Mud, and Mountain Roads

 Where to Stay Tonight

-Final night in your Baku base before heading to the mountains
+Final night in central Baku before heading north to Quba.

 4